CoReef/netatmo/README.md

 # netatmo
-Python client to access netatmo daya servers via REST
+Simple Python client to access netatmo data servers via REST (using the *requests* package).